 Introduction

 Educational institutions are the driving force of the education of a nation.
-Improving the quality of educational institutions to achieve educational goals and success is certainly not an easy matter.
-Participation of various related elements, such as the government, residents of Islamic Boarding Schools (Pondok Pesantren), parents of students, and all local community leaders, is also essential in improving the quality of educational institutions.
-Their involvement is critical in determining and supporting aimed at improving the quality of this academic system.(Kurniawan, 2017).
-In Islamic education, it is explained that the goal is to guide children or students to become true Muslims, have strong faith, do good deeds, and have a noble character that is useful for society, religion, and the state.
-What is clear is that the study reveals that in the digital era, Islamic educational institutions face challenges and prospects for sustainability that are no less difficult than educational institutions in general (Hidayat et al., 2022).
-Recent studies reveal that the factors behind critical thinking about Islamic education in Indonesia are self-concept (Bashori et al., 2021; Anam et al., 2021), tradition and culture (Manshur, 2020; Musaddad, 2021), curriculum management (Ilyas et al., 2019; Fatmawati, 2016), leadership (Hanafi et al., 2021), and government policies (Ismail et al., 2022; Sarnoto et al., 2021).
+Improving the quality of educational institutions to achieve educational goals and success is confronted with numerous challenges.
+Involvement of various related elements, such as the government, residents of Pondok Pesantren (Islamic boarding schools), parents of students, and local community leaders, is also essential for improving the quality of educational institutions and the academic system (Kurniawan, 2017).
+In Islamic education, the prime goal is to guide children or students to become true Muslims, have strong faith, do good deeds, and have a noble character that is useful for society, religion, and the state.
+A previous study noted that in the digital era, Islamic educational institutions face challenges and prospects for sustainability that are no less difficult than educational institutions in general (Hidayat et al., 2022).
+Recent studies have revealed that the factors behind critical thinking about Islamic education in Indonesia are self-concept (Bashori et al., 2021; Anam et al., 2021), tradition and culture (Manshur, 2020; Musaddad, 2021), curriculum management (Ilyas et al., 2019; Fatmawati, 2016), leadership (Hanafi et al., 2021), and government policies (Ismail et al., 2022; Sarnoto et al., 2021).

 Pondok Pesantren education is an important part of efforts to improve educational quality.
-The previous literature explained that the development of the times had a major impact on Islamic boarding schools and faced several socio-cultural changes that were unavoidable due to the impact of advances in information technology and modernization.
-The cultural climate of the pesantren is wrapped up in the dynamics of society which raises questions about the resistance, responsibility, ability, and sophistication of the pesantren as well as the ever-changing demands (Ihsan et al., 2021; Fathurrochman et al., 2020; Ilyasin, 2020; Krisdiyanto et al., 2019).
+The extant literature shows that the development of the times had a major impact on Islamic boarding schools and faced several socio-cultural changes that were unavoidable due to the impact of advances in information technology and modernization.
+The cultural climate of the pesantren is wrapped up in the dynamics of society, which raises questions about the resistance, responsibility, ability, and sophistication of the pesantren as well as the ever-changing demands (Ihsan et al., 2021; Fathurrochman et al., 2020; Ilyasin, 2020; Krisdiyanto et al., 2019).

-The Indonesian nation's position and history provide a solid foundation for the development of Islamic boarding schools and the religion of Islam in general.
-Through the institutions they supervise, Islamic boarding schools are now playing a significant role in improving the quality of human resources.
-This is based on the needs of an increasingly diverse society, as well as the demands of scientific and technological development (Ma’arif et al., 2022).
-The literature reveals that Islamic boarding schools do not only teach religious knowledge to instill the character of students, but also formal education such as in junior high schools and equivalent (Zakariyah et al., 2022).
+Indonesia’s position and history provide a solid foundation for the development of Islamic boarding schools and the religion of Islam in general.
+Islamic boarding schools play a significant role in improving the quality of human resources.
+This is based on the needs of an increasingly diverse society, in addition to the demands of scientific and technological development (Ma’arif et al., 2022).
+The literature reveals that Islamic boarding schools not only teach religious knowledge to instill good moral values in students but also provide formal education such as in junior high schools and equivalent (Zakariyah et al., 2022).

 The existence of Islamic boarding schools throughout history, combined with the development of modern science, has fostered a strategic response from the pesantren.
 This response must be formulated through strategic curriculum management in all elements of the pesantren, including management, infrastructure, community relations, and human resource management (Rohaeni et al., 2021).
-Islamic Boarding School is now important because of its strategic position in public and its relevance to the public interest.
-Regarding the importance and function of Islamic education, the function and purpose of Islamic education are placed more important than the function of general education.
-Because the function and purpose of Islamic education are to empower (Manshur, 2020; Wekke, 2015).
-Although their operational model must be adjusted, Islamic boarding schools can exist as Islamic boarding schools that have survived the development of the government order with the main function of building a civilized and Islamic-minded society (Muhajir, 2022; Hakim & Herlina, 2018).
+Islamic boarding schools are now important because of their strategic position in public and relevance to the public interest.
+Regarding the importance and function of Islamic education, the function and purpose of Islamic education are placed more important than the function of general education because the function and purpose of the former are to empower students (Manshur, 2020; Wekke, 2015).
+Although their operational model must be adjusted, Islamic boarding schools have survived the development of the government order with the main function of building a civilized and Islamic-minded society (Muhajir, 2022; Hakim & Herlina, 2018).